Management of Health and Safety in Social Sciences and International Studies

-The College Registrar, Heads of Discipline and their appointed deputies within SSIS are responsible for implementing the requirements of all relevant safety standards within their teams.
+The Director of College Operations, Heads of Discipline and their appointed deputies within SSIS are responsible for implementing the requirements of all relevant safety standards within their teams.
 All are actively encouraged to attend the ILM level 3 Health, Safety and Environment course to ensure they are fully conversant with the legal framework for safety and their role as a leader and manager.

 The H&S Business Partner (H&SBP) provides support and advice.

-The College Registrar and Heads of Discipline are responsible for the following;
+The Director of College Operations and Heads of Discipline are responsible for the following;

 - Making themselves and their teams fully aware of the University Health and Safety Policy and their roles and responsibilities for safety